w3f/research/docs/Polkadot/security/keys/1-accounts-more.md

 The cofactor of the Ed25519 curve is 8, but a simple convention known as "clamping" helps secure two particularly common protocols.
 For more complex protocols, such as multi-signatures, key derivation, or other advanced constructions listed in the [Bitcoin Schnorr wishlist](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki), "clamping" must be restricted or avoided altogether.

 Simply dropping "clamping" makes protocol implemention more difficult.
 Fortunately, the [Ristretto](https://ristretto.group) encoding for the Ed25519 curve ensures that no curve points with 2-torsion are used, effectively eliminating cofactor-related issues.
-Reecommendations are as follows:
+Recommendations are as follows:
  - The secret key remains an Ed25519 "expanded" secret key.
- - The on-chain encoding, aka known as "point compression", should use Ristretto for both public keys and the `R` component of Schnorr signatures.
+ - The on-chain encoding, aka known as "point compression," should use Ristretto for both public keys and the `R` component of Schnorr signatures.

 In principle, simple use cases can rely on standard Ed25519 "mini" secret keys, except when requiring key derivation.
 Ristretto-encoded public keys can still verify standard Ed25519 signatures with ease.
 Ideally, Ristretto should be used throughout in place of the standard Ed25519 point compression, as it eliminates cofactor-related issues and enables safer protocol design.

 It is indeed possible to import standard Ed25519 compressed points, as this [example](https://github.com/w3f/schnorr-dalek/blob/master/src/ristretto.rs#L877) shows.
 This requires scalar exponentiation via the [`is_torsion_free` method](https://doc.dalek.rs/curve25519_dalek/edwards/struct.EdwardsPoint.html#method.is_torsion_free), which is significantly slower than standard signature verification.
-Ideally, this process should be reserved for key migration between PoCs implementations.
+Ideally, this process should serve as a means for key migration between PoCs implementations.

 Ristretto is conceptually simpler than the Ed25519 curve itself, making it easy to integrate into existing Ed25519 implementations.
 The [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek) crate already offers a highly optimized pure-rust implementation of both Ristretto and Curve25519 group operations.